Kesh-man/ffmpeg-stereo-audio-converter/README.md

 New versions is comming...

-- 0.0.1
+- Version 0.0.1
--- In this version only work for ".MP4" files in the same folder.
+> In this version only work for ".MP4" files in the same folder.